Princy350210/LIBRARY-MANAGEMENT-SYSTEM/README.md

 *   **`Members`**: Holds library member information and their membership status.
 *   **`Loans`**: The central transaction table linking `Books` and `Members`, recording check-out/return dates.
 *   **`Fines`**: Tracks any overdue fines associated with a specific loan.
+However, there are more tables as well that deal with borrowing,etc.
 **Design Principle:** The schema was normalized to the Third Normal Form (3NF) to eliminate data redundancy and ensure integrity through the use of primary and foreign key constraints.

  ✨ Key Features & Functionality